[Klaviyo] Stape Conversion Tracking App

 You'll need to fill the following fields:

 - Signals Gateway Pixel – a unique identifier used to set up integrations and track events within Signals Gateway.
 You can find it in your Signals Gateway account under the Data Sources tab.
-For detailed instructions on finding the Pixel ID, check a quick guide on Signals Gateway Pixel ID.
+For detailed instructions on finding the Pixel ID, check the quick guide on Signals Gateway Pixel ID.

 - Signals Gateway API Key – an alphanumeric string required to identify your app.
 This can be found in the Gateway settings section of your Stape account.
 Click here for step-by-step instructions on where to find your Gateway API Key.

-Klavio-related fields
+Klaviyo-related fields

 Map your Klaviyo CRM fields to the conversion event parameters.

 - (Optional) Select the field where the Meta Lead ID is stored.
-Note: The dropdown will only display custom fields.
+Note: the dropdown will only display custom fields.

 - To send additional user data to Meta, choose a parameter from the left dropdown and match it with the corresponding CRM field using the right dropdown.